 The term “green building” is moving steadily from fringe to mainstream, but its meaning is getting blurrier in the process.
 Sounds good on a brochure, but is it accurate?
 What does “green building” even mean?

-Green building is the practice of increasing the efficiency with which buildings use resources — energy, water, and materials — while reducing building impacts on human health and the environment, through better siting, design, construction, operation, maintenance, and removal — the complete building life cycle.” (via Business Exchange)
+Green building is the practice of increasing the efficiency with which buildings use resources — energy, water, and materials — while reducing building impacts on human health and the environment, through better siting, design, construction, operation, maintenance, and removal — the complete building life cycle.” (via Office of the Federal Environmental Executive, “The Federal Commitment to Green Building: Experiences and Expectations,” September 18, 2003)

-Here’s another effort of clarify the idea of “green building” from Green Harmony Home.
+Here’s another effort to clarify the idea of “green building” from Green Harmony Home.

 - Efficiently using energy, water, and other resources